 A person infected with coronavirus — even one with no symptoms — may emit aerosols when they talk or breathe.
 Aerosols are infectious viral particles that can float or drift around in the air for up to three hours.
 Another person can breathe in these aerosols and become infected with the coronavirus.
 This is why everyone should cover their nose and mouth when they go out in public.

 Coronavirus can also spread from contact with infected surfaces or objects.
-For example, a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
+For example, a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, that is why you should hire a bio hazard & trauma cleanup company if you own a shop or a place where many people are around.

 The virus may be shed in saliva, semen, and feces; whether it is shed in vaginal fluids isn’t known.
 Kissing can transmit the virus.
 Transmission of the virus through feces, or during vaginal or anal intercourse or oral sex, appears to be extremely unlikely at this time.